software-mansion/protostar/website/docs/legacy/07-testing/02-cheatcodes/reflect.md

 def reflect(ids) -> Reflector:
 ```

-Loads specified Cairo object into a Python type. `reflect` is a function that takes in `ids` and returns `Reflector` object that behaves simillarly.
+Loads specified a Cairo object into a Python type. `reflect` is a function that takes in `ids` and returns `Reflector` object that behaves simillarly.
 To retrieve the value use `get()` method which can return:

 - `int` (for felt)
 - `RelocatableValue` (for pointer)